Heath, Texas: Geography

 Heath is bordered to the north by the city of Rockwall, to the south by the city of Forney and to the west by Lake Ray Hubbard, part of the city of Dallas.
 By road it is 25 mi east of downtown Dallas.

 Demographics

 As of the 2020 United States census, there were 9,769 people, 3,109 households, and 2,736 families residing in the city.

 Education

 Heath is a part of the Rockwall Independent School District.
-The city is served by Dorothy Smith Pullen Elementary School, Amy Parks-Heath Elementary School, Linda Lyons Elementary School, Maurine Cain Middle School, and Rockwall Heath High School.
+The city is served by Dorothy Smith Pullen Elementary School, Amy Parks-Heath Elementary School, Linda Lyon Elementary School, Maurine Cain Middle School, and Rockwall Heath High School.